mathuin/terroir/carto/README.md

 +---------+-----+-----+----+----+

 Parallelize (correctly!) the code that checks what points are in the shape.

+JMT: this is done but isn't helping as much as I wish.
+OpenCL is next.

 Knob all the things, and return the make-region stuff to its previous state.